AlBi-HHU/como/README.md

 ## Comparing two molecular graphs based on their maximum common connected edge subgraph

 This python code compares two molecular graphs by computing their maximum common connected edge subgraph (MCCES).
-Our method is based on an integer linear programming formulation for the maximum common edge subgraph problem[^ILP], to which we added connectivity constraints defined on the line graphs of both molecular graphs.
+Our method is based on an integer linear programming formulation for the maximum common edge subgraph problem [[1]](#1), to which we added connectivity constraints defined on the line graphs of both molecular graphs.
 We also added optional functionality to restrict the atom mappings to labels (e.g., identical coordination values).
-We used the number of MCCES edges to compute the Tversky index[^tversky] , which generalizes the Sorensen-Dice index and is more appropriate for local matching.
+We used the number of MCCES edges to compute the Tversky index [[2]](#2) , which generalizes the Sorensen-Dice index and is more appropriate for local matching.
 We implemented the algorithms in Python, using the networkx library and used Gurobi 9.1 to solve the underlying mathematical optimization problem.

-The code is based on code written by Jan Seipp[^thesis_jan] for the maximum common edge subgraph problem[^ILP] (without connectivity constraints).
+The code is based on code written by Jan Seipp [[3]](#3) for the maximum common edge subgraph problem [[1]](#1) (without connectivity constraints).

+## References

-[^ILP]: Bahiense, L., Manić, G., Piva, B. & De Souza, C. C. The maximum common edge subgraph problem: A polyhedral investigation.
+<a id="1">[1]</a>  Bahiense, L., Manić, G., Piva, B. & De Souza, C. C. The maximum common edge subgraph problem: A polyhedral investigation.
 Discret.
 Appl.
 Math.160, 2523–2541 (2012).

-[^tversky]: Tversky, A. Features of similarity.
+<a id="1">[2]</a> Tversky, A. Features of similarity.
 Psychol.
 Rev.84, 327–352 (1977).

-[^thesis_jan]: Seipp, J. Fast Maximum Common Edge Subgraph Computation for Comparing Similar Molecular Structures.
+<a id="1">[3]</a> Seipp, J. Fast Maximum Common Edge Subgraph Computation for Comparing Similar Molecular Structures.
 Master's thesis, Heinrich Heine University Düsseldorf, Germany (2021).

 ## Dependencies